exakat/php-dictionary/dictionary/use.ini.rst

 The use operator allows the import and aliasing of fully qualified names (such as classes, interfaces, constants, ...)  in the current namespace.

 When `use` used inside a class or a trait, it imports a trait and its methods and properties.
+It is also the place to solve naming conflicts.

 When `use` is used with a closure, it imports the listed variables in the closure, from the defining environment.

 .. code-block:: php